yourbasic/api/README.md

 implement a small library that follows the commandments.
 Its README file starts out like this:

-    # Your basic Bloom filter
+    # Your basic Fenwick tree

-    ### Golang probabilistic set data structure
+    ### Golang list data structure supporting prefix sums

-    A Bloom filter is a fast and space-efficient probabilistic data structure used to test set membership.
-A membership test returns either ”likely member” or ”definitely not a member”.
+    A Fenwick tree, or binary indexed tree, is a space-efficient list data structure that can efficiently update elements and calculate prefix sums in a list of numbers.

 ### 2. Tell me what it does